PlayersCouncil/gemp-lotr/gemp-lotr/docker/readme.md

 3. Pull the git repository down to your host machine; you may have already done this.
 4. Open a code editor of your choice and navigate to `{repo-root}/gemp-lotr/gemp-lotr/docker`.
 Open up [docker-compose.yml](docker-compose.yml) and change the defaults to suit your needs:
 	1. Note all the relative paths under each volume/source: these are all paths on your host system.
 If you want e.g. the database to be in a different location than what's listed, alter these relative paths to something else on your host system.
-	2. In the Docker [.env](./.env) file note all of the username/password fields.
+	2. In the Docker [.env](./.env) file note all the username/password fields.
 If you are hosting this for something other than personal development, be sure to change all of these to something else.
 	3. Note the two "published" ports: 17001 for the app, and 35001 for the db.
 These are the ports that you will be accessing the site with (and the db if you connect with a database manager).
 If you are hosting this for something other than personal development, consider changing these to something else.  **DO NOT** change the "target" ports, these targets are the ports that are used internally by Docker networking.
 5. If you changed SQL credentials in step 4.2, navigate to [gemp-lotr.properties](../gemp-lotr-common/src/main/resources/gemp-lotr.properties):
 	1. **DO NOT CHANGE** the ports here.
 These ports listed are the "target" ports in step 4.3, which you didn't edit because you followed the big "DO NOT" imperative.